Your Payday Super questions answered

 It is simply the concept of paying superannuation at the same time as paying employees.
 ATO resources should be referred to as the single source of truth; our guidance will be mainly restricted to the context of Sybiz Visipay, rather than republishing information that is regularly updated by the ATO.

 You can use the Sybiz supported and preferred option of SybizSuper; the optional SAFF file and a clearing house of your own choosing; or a custom solution totally outside of Sybiz’s control.
 Whichever path you choose, you should have well and truly established ahead of 1 July 2026.
-Note that the ATO’s Small Business Superannuation Clearing House (SBSCH) will no longer be an option.
+Note that the ATO’s Small Business Superannuation Clearing House (SBSCH) is no longer an option.

 The ATO and Sybiz encourage businesses to be ready well ahead of the commencement date.
-With the disruption this brings as well as the increased cost to business please be aware of scam operators promising to act as free intermediaries.
+With the disruption this brings as well as the increased cost to business, please be aware of scam operators promising to act as free intermediaries.

 Sybiz Visipay 26.10 is the minimum version to support the required STP reporting associated with Payday Super.
+Sybiz Visipay 26.11 is the minimum version if using Sybiz Visipay to pay and report superannuation to contractors under Voluntary Agreements or Non-Employees.

-Refer to the ATO’s guidance.
+Refer to the ATO’s guidance

-Yes, for those using SybizSuper we have different export options to separate the pre-Payday Super contributions from the Payday Super contributions.
-To assist with this transition the current ‘SybizSuper Export’ button will be in place for contributions to the end of 2025/26 and a new ‘SybizSuper Transfer’ button will be in place once you roll into the 2026/27 financial year, for Payday Super purposes.
+Yes.
+For those using SybizSuper, we have different export options to separate the pre-Payday Super contributions from the Payday Super contributions.
+To assist with this transition, the current ‘SybizSuper Export’ button will be in place for contributions to the end of 2025/26, and a new ‘SybizSuper Transfer’ button will be in place once you roll into the 2026/27 financial year, for Payday Super purposes.

 A MVR is designed to make employers communicate with superannuation funds proactively when a new staff member is hired or a change is made to an employee’s super fund to ensure the nominated fund has the employee registered on their system and is able to accept contributions from you.
 We are still awaiting clarification on the actual start date, with the ATO having separately advised 1 July 2026 and 1 April 2027.
 More information will follow.

 Sybiz Visipay uses a Sending Service Provider (SSP) model for Single Touch Payroll reporting.
-Although not technically related to Payday Super there is a new requirement coinciding with Payday Super to link an SSID to your business’s account via the ATO Relationship Manager facility.
-Sybiz, through it’s SSP has arranged for a 12 month deferral to 30 June 2027 to mitigate the impact of Payday Super.
-You do not need to do anything to avail yourself of the deferral but be mindful that the ATO will likely include the SSID requirement in conjunction with communications about Payday Super.
+Although not technically related to Payday Super, there is a new requirement coinciding with Payday Super to link an SSID to your business’s account via the ATO Relationship Manager facility.
+Sybiz, through it’s SSP, has arranged for a 12-month deferral to 30 June 2027 to mitigate the impact of Payday Super.
+You do not need to do anything to avail yourself of the deferral, but be mindful that the ATO will likely include the SSID requirement in conjunction with communications about Payday Super.

 SybizSuper